Amateur Radio Station

 Aversions:

-crocodiles (radio operators with small ears and big mouths) --- contesters who ignore the band plans and legal power limits --- five-nine-nine QSOs --- promised QSLs which never arrive --- eQSL --- DX-cluster --- soft-drinks
+crocodiles (radio operators with small ears and big mouths) --- contests --- five-nine-nine QSOs --- promised QSLs which never arrive --- eQSL --- DX-cluster --- soft-drinks

 QSL Policy:

 The first QSL card was sent from Buffalo, New York, in 1916 and for decades they were an important and interesting part of the amateur radio culture.
-Most of them were individual designs with a lot of personality and sometimes even veritable works of art.
-Times have changed a lot, but since I started with amateur radio in the early 1970s I have an obsession and passion for personally styled cards.
+Most of them were individual designs and sometimes even veritable works of art.
+Times have changed a lot, but since I started with amateur radio in the early 1970s I have an obsession and passion for individually styled cards.
 I do not send QSLs just to confirm QSOs but to express my fascination and appreciation for the roots and virtues of amateur radio.
-Changing my card motives quite often I invest a lot of time and effort to design the graphical layout and typography and to select appropriate top quality paperboard for the printjob.
-I only keep a paper logbook and confirm almost all QSOs (except for those with stations which I contact frequently) with a handwritten QSL.
-On the other hand I do not collect QSLs because I need any QSOs to be confirmed, but solely for their graphical design and personality.
-Your QSL can be very simple and printed or drawn on cheap paper, if it only shows some personality it will be very much appreciated and become a valuable part of my collection ...
+Changing my card motives quite often, I invest a lot of time and effort to design the graphical layout and typography and to select appropriate top quality paperboard for the printjob.
+I only keep a paper logbook and confirm almost all QSOs with a handwritten QSL.
+Please note that I do not collect QSLs because I need any QSOs to be confirmed, but solely for their graphical design and personality.
+Your QSL can be very simple and printed or drawn on cheap paper, if it only shows some personality it will be very much appreciated and become a valuable part of my collection.

 Activity: